ogoes/rust-querybuilder/README.md

 # rust-querybuilder
-A MySQL query builder for rust applications
+A MySQL query builder for rust applications.